develprr/metamatic-blog/_posts/2023-03-31-managing-many-to-many-relationships-with-dynamodb.markdown

 After all, those keys define how the database is split.
 Let's study what this really means!

-## Implementint one-to-many relationships on DynamoDB
+## Implementing one-to-many relationships on DynamoDB

 Let's start with one-to-many relationships and have a look how to practically implement such with DynamoDB.
 Let me implement a DynamoDB model that has many schools